 - Improves productivity

 - Builds credibility

-In the workplace (and elsewhere), all it takes sometimes is a good group laugh that allows us to loosen up and work through a problem or reach a breakthrough.
+Sometimes, all it takes is a good group laugh to allow us to loosen up and work through a problem or reach a breakthrough.
 But sarcasm, a particular brand of humor commonly wielded by workplace bullies, can be offensive and easily misinterpreted.